 Some wallets allow their users to maintain control over the keys; others (ie Coinbase or Bittrex) keep the keys safe and encrypted, but do not provide users with access to them.
 Know this: she who holds the private keys controls the coins, end of story.
 If you choose to use a wallet that holds your private keys for you, be absolutely sure that the wallet has a stellar reputation.

 The relationship between public and private keys can also be explained with a metaphor.
-Imagine a public post box.
-The post box is your public key–anyone can put letters (cryptocurrency) into the postbox, but only the postperson, with their key (you with your private key) can open the postbox and take the letters out.
-If someone else has your private key, they can steal your letters (cryptocurrency) from your postbox (wallet).
+Imagine a public mailbox.
+The mailbox is your public key–anyone can put letters (cryptocurrency) into the mailbox, but only the mailman, with their key (you with your private key) can open the box and take the letters out.
+If someone else has your private key, they can steal your letters (cryptocurrency) from your mailbox (wallet).

 Private keys are essentially the “signatures” that authenticate any transaction on a blockchain; the private key is used to confirm that a transaction has come from a user, and keeps a transaction from being tampered with after it has been issued.

 Public keys can be shared with anyone, as they can be used to send cryptocurrency to you.
 You can share your public keys as much as you like.
 Public keys are cryptographically derived from your coins’ private keys, but they are so heavily encrypted that it would take even the most powerful supercomputer billions of years (204 tresvigintillion, to be exact) to crack the code.

 Your crypto wallet address is not the same as a public key, although they are mathematically related (the wallet address is derived from the public key).
 Your wallet address is a “hashed” version of your public key.
 “Hashing” is the process of transforming a string of characters into a smaller, encrypted version of itself.
 For example, a Bitcoin’s public key is 256 bits, while a wallet’s public address is 160 bits.